Moral and Philosophical Studies with Religious Education BA (Hons)

 - For the taught element of the course you will study mainly online through a combination of video-conference lectures and tutorials, and online study via the university's virtual learning environment (VLE).
 There may be some opportunities to attend face-to-face based on your location

-- The education elements of the course are taught from Inverness College and most theological and philosophical elements are taught from the Highland Theological College
+- The education elements of the course are taught by UHI Inverness; most theological and philosophical elements are taught by Highland Theological College

 - Your practical teaching elements will be arranged through the national school placement system and we will work with local authorities across Scotland to provide local school placements